Mystery In Mexico: Hundreds attend Robinson’s funeral, Kyrie Irving donates to GoFundMe

 CHARLOTTE, N.C.
-(QUEEN CITY NEWS) – Funeral services were held Saturday for Shanquella Robinson, the charlotte woman who died last week at a villa in Cabo, Mexico.
+(QUEEN CITY NEWS) – Funeral services were held on Saturday for Shanquella Robinson, the Charlotte woman who died at a villa in Cabo, Mexico.

 FBI Charlotte Field Office opens investigation into death of Shanquella Robinson in Cabo

-Services were held Saturday at 11 a.m. at Macedonia Baptist Church, just north of Uptown, where hundreds of attendees lined up outside, wrapping around the side of the church.
+Services were held Saturday at 11 a.m. at Macedonia Baptist Church, just north of uptown Charlotte, where hundreds of attendees lined up outside, wrapping around the side of the church.
 Queen City News was on hand and spoke with visitors.

 📲 Download the Queen City News app to stay updated on the go.